 Remember that some of the best networking events are not labeled as “networking”.
 Perhaps there is a fundraising gala, a groundbreaking ceremony for the new wing of the local hospital, or a sporting event that can give you an opportunity to expand your professional network.

 - Set a goal.

 Going into the event thinking “I will just show up and see what happens” may not serve you best.
 Do your work before you walk in!

 Research the event host or sponsor.
 Any interesting facts and tidbits you learn can turn into great conversation starters!
-If a guest list is available, peruse it and find 3-5 names of individuals that you would want to connect with.
+If a guest list is available, peruse it and find three to five names of individuals that you would want to connect with.
 If the event is offering a speaker or a panel discussion, look into the topic.

-Set a goal of scheduling 1-2 coffee or lunch meetings with the professionals that you meet.
-If you do that while you are at the event, your post-event follow is that much simpler!
+Set a goal of scheduling one or two coffee or lunch meetings with the professionals that you meet.
+If you do that while you are at the event, your post-event follow-up is that much simpler!

 The best way to demonstrate the value you offer to your clients is to give your prospects a sense of what it is like to work with you.
 Sometimes, an insightful question may leave a small business owner thinking about you long after the event has concluded.